kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ### Enabling the feature

 We will introduce a feature flag `KubeletCertCNValidation` that will gate the usage of the new validation.
-This gate will start off by default in Alpha, will be turned on by default in Beta and will be removed in GA.
+This gate will start disabled by default in Alpha, will be turned on by default in Beta and will be removed in GA.

 In addition, the validation will be opt-in and enabled through a new command-line flag `--enable-kubelet-cert-cn-validation`.
 This flag can only be set if the `KubeletCertCNValidation` feature flag is enabled and if `--kubelet-certificate-authority` is set.